sacalon/sacalon/docs/src/hpm.md

 For example :
 ```
 $ hascal list crypto
-list all subpackages of crypto :
+list of all subpackages in crypto :
 - sha256
 ```